rosafilgueira/DARE_SEISMO/specfem3d/docker/README.md

 docker stack rm specfem3d
 ```

-Testing the container:
+## Testing the container

-For testing locally (e.g. using a laptop) this docker containter, we suggest to use one the specfem3d examples,
+For testing locally (e.g. using your own laptop) this containter, we suggest to use one the specfem3d examples,
 since the data used by RA (e.g. abruzzo) requires a computer enviroment/VM with large memory.

 One of the examples identified for testing locally the docker is the [homogeneous halfspace] (https://github.com/geodynamics/specfem3d/tree/devel/EXAMPLES/homogeneous_halfspace_HEX8_elastic_absorbing_Stacey_5sides).